-At this stage we are going ahead with all other Trinity CertTESOL courses from the 18th of May and onwards.
-We will be sure to communicate any changes as they happen to our community as soon as possible.
+We will be going ahead with all Trinity CertTESOL courses from the September 7th and onwards, and continue to communicate any updates as soon as possible.

-Currently Spain is in a state of emergency and experiencing a country wide lock down to help minimise the impact of the coronavirus.
+In short, yes, it is as safe as any other country.
+Currently face masks are obligatory in all public spaces and inside shops and businesses.
 We recommend that you follow the advice of your local and national authority and closely monitor updates.
 We also suggest referring to the CDC for any travel warnings.

-As of March 14th Spain has been in a country wide lockdown.
-We have taken our most recent course to the online platform ZOOM and our current trainees will finish their training online.
-If during your course here in Barcelona, Spain experiences another lockdown, we have all the resources and requirements to move the course online again.
+If Spain experiences another lockdown during your course here in Barcelona, we have all the resources and requirements to move the course online again.
 We have had great success with the current group of trainees completing their course online, so we are confident this is a feasible solution.
 We are flexible in our approach and we will ensure you meet all the requirements to receive your qualification.
-However we are hopeful that the lock down will be over by the May 18th course and that we can resume training under the standard course structure.

 We want you to feel 100% comfortable when enrolling into one of our courses, thus we have updated our cancelations and refunds policy in response to the coronavirus crisis.
 If you are unable to attend your course, whether it be due to travel restrictions or school closures, you will have the option to postpone your course with zero change fees to any course date within the next 24 months.
 If you are unable to attend the course within the next 24 months you will be entitled to a full refund of all fees paid directly to us.
 (We cannot make any guarantees or comments towards fees made to external agencies.)